 Indoor portions will be in the Stonewall Resort.
 Afternoon field exercises will take place in the Outdoor Trade Show area.
 Be prepared for cool breezes (gloves and hats recommended).

 Lester Kenway, Trail Services LLC, has been working with wire rope and rigging equipment for 43 years.
 Since 1993, he has supplied equipment, advice and instruction in the safe use of rigging tools throughout the United States via his company, Trail Services LLC based in Bangor, Maine.

 Lester has been involved in trails since 1971 through positions with the State of Maine, as an Appalachian Trail Volunteer, and as an independent contractor.
 He served as the Trail Supervisor at Baxter State Park for 22 years.

 Attendance limit: 25

 This session is limited to 25 participants.
 This participant limit is the maximum instructor/student ratio for a quality learning experience.
 When the limit is reached, our online shopping cart will no longer allow you to register for this workshop, however, a wait list will be started.
 In other words, if you are able to register online, you’re guaranteed a spot.

-You will need to purchase the All-Inclusive Conference Package of $230/person per day for Single Occupancy ($180 for Double Occupancy) on each day of the workshop.
-This gives you all meals and breaks throughout the day, lodging for each evening, and conference/meeting rooms and resources.
-If you do not need lodging for the evening, you may instead purchase the day’s Conference Access Pass for $100/person/day.
-This would include lunch and conference access on each day.
+You will also need to purchase the All-Inclusive Conference Package of $125/person per day on each day of the workshop.
+This gives you all meals and breaks throughout the day, and conference/meeting rooms and resources.

 For more information